Michele S. Moses

 Boulder, CO 80309

-Michele Moses is Professor of Educational Foundations, Policy and Practice.
+Michele Moses is Professor of Educational Foundations, Policy and Practice and affiliate faculty of Ethnic Studies.
 She has served as Associate Dean for Graduate Studies of the School of Education since 2010.

 Professor Moses is a philosopher of education who is centrally concerned with education policy studies, especially as related to race, ethnicity, and equality of educational opportunity.
 Her current research is aimed at gaining a deeper understanding of the roots of the political debates over race-conscious policies that profoundly affect meaningful opportunities for higher education.
 She is examining the nature of persistent moral disagreement over affirmative action as well as how college access and outreach programs affect low income students’ social capital and social contexts of choice.